jonathanw82/Can_Share/README.md

 **Result:** No errors, works as intended.

-**Test:** Signup error checking, if the user trys to signup again with the same email a message will tell the user they are already signed up
+**Test:** Signup error checking, if the user trys to signup again with the same email a message will tell the user they are already signed up.

 **Result:** No errors, works as intended.

-**Test:** Password error checking, if user puts incorrect email or password a message lets them know
+**Test:** Password error checking, if user puts incorrect email or password a message lets them know.

 **Result:** No errors, works as intended.

-**Test:** login as administator gives the user the delete buttons on beer cards
+**Test:** login as administator gives the user the delete buttons on beer cards.

 **Result:** No errors, works as intended.

-**Test:** login as a standard user
+**Test:** login as a standard user.

 **Result:** No errors, works as intended.